csmizzle/netrunner/README.md

 # netrunner
 let's run on some networks

-NetFrames will be a very important piece of netrunner, giving access to upstream access to Pandas DataFrames and downstream access to NetworkX Graph analytics in a conscise API.
+NetFrames will be a very important piece of netrunner, giving upstream access to the flexibility of Pandas DataFrames and the downstream power to NetworkX Graph analytics in a conscise API.

 ### Usage